ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### copy_layup_mapping_object(source)

-Copy a Lay-up Mapping Object
+Copy a Lay-up Mapping Object.

 * **Parameters:**
-  - source: Source object to copy
+  - source: Source object to copy.
 * **Returns:**
-  New instance of LayupMappingObject
+  New instance of LayupMappingObject.

 <a id="compolyx.ImportedSolidModel.create_layup_mapping_object"></a>

 #### create_layup_mapping_object(name='', id='', active=True, entire_solid_mesh=True, solid_element_sets=[], element_sets=None, delete_lost_elements=True, rosette_selection_method_type='minimum_distance', base_element_rosette_selection_method_type='minimum_distance', element_technology='layered_element', scale_ply_thicknesses=True, all_plies=True, use_imported_plies=False, sequences=[], rosettes=[], base_element_rosettes=[], minimum_void_material_thickness=-1.0, void_material=None, filler_material=None, base_material=None, base_element_material_handling='remove', reinforcing_stress_state='plane_stress_state_with_transverse_shear_and_bending_stiffness', reinforcing_behavior='tension_and_compression')

-Create a new lay-up mapping object
+Create a new lay-up mapping object.

 * **Parameters:**
-  - name: The name of the Solid Model
+  - name: The name of the Solid Model.
-  - id: The id of the Solid Model
+  - id: The id of the Solid Model.
-  - active: Active status of lay-up mapping object
+  - active: Active status of lay-up mapping object.
-  - entire_solid_mesh: If true, then the scope is all solid elements
+  - entire_solid_mesh: If true, then the scope is all solid elements.
-  - solid_element_sets: Defines the scope of solid elements if entire_solid_mesh is False
+  - solid_element_sets: Defines the scope of solid elements if entire_solid_mesh is False.
-  - element_sets: a list of Element Sets of the reference surface.
+  - element_sets: A list of Element Sets of the reference surface.
 Used to extract the plies.
-  - filler_material: Global filler material which is assigned to the elements without any layers
+  - filler_material: Global filler material which is assigned to the elements without any layers.
   - delete_lost_elements: If enabled, then all elements which do not intersect with the lay-up are deleted.
   - rosette_selection_method_type: Defines how the coordinate systems are applied to the filler/lost elements.
 Used if the element technology is layered_element.
   - base_element_rosette_selection_method_type: Defines how the coordinate systems are applied to the base solid elements.
 Used if the element technology is reinforcing.
-  - element_technology: Specifies the element technology of this mapping (layered elements or reinforcings)
+  - element_technology: Specifies the element technology of this mapping (layered elements or reinforcings).
-  - scale_ply_thicknesses: Scale plies within layered solid element if they do not fill the entire element, else add void layers
+  - scale_ply_thicknesses: Scale plies within layered solid element if they do not fill the entire element, else add void layers.
-  - all_plies: Whether all plies of the selected scope (element_sets) should be mapped or only specific sequences
+  - all_plies: Whether all plies of the selected scope (element_sets) should be mapped or only specific sequences.
   - use_imported_plies: If selected, Imported Ply objects can be used for the mapping.
 Else standard Modeling Plies.
-  - sequences: List of Modeling Groups and/or Modeling Plies which are mapped onto the element scope
+  - sequences: List of Modeling Groups and/or Modeling Plies which are mapped onto the element scope.
   - rosettes: List of rosettes used to orient the lost elements.
 Used if the element technology is layered_element.
   - base_element_rosettes: List of coordinate systems used to orient the base solid elements.
 Used if the element technology is reinforcing.
   - minimum_void_material_thickness: Specifies the minimum thickness of void layers.
 Default is equal to the minimum analysis ply thickness of the model.
-  - void_material: Global void material which is assigned to layered elements that are not fully filled with ply material
+  - void_material: Global void material which is assigned to layered elements that are not fully filled with ply material.
-  - base_material: Specify the base material of the solids if reinforcing are used
+  - base_material: Specify the base material of the solids if reinforcing are used.
   - base_element_material_handling: Whether to remove the base material of the solids where the reinforcing intersect, or keep it.
   - reinforcing_stress_state: Specify the stress state of the reinforcing.
   - reinforcing_behavior: Select the mechanical behavior of the reinforcing.
 * **Returns:**
-  The created Layup Mapping Object
+  The created Layup Mapping Object.
 * **Note:**
   - Base solid elements are the solid elements of a Lay-up Mapping object of type reinforcing which are intersected with the reinforcing surfaces.